 How do I get a special plate?

-Pay the fee directly to UNC Asheville online or by check.
+Pay the fee directly to UNC Asheville online (when choosing your designation, select other and type in "license plate") or by check.
 Then fill out your form and return it to UNC Asheville through mail, email or fax.

 UNC Asheville Foundation